LEADING THE WORLD IN VACUUM GLASS TECHNOLOGY

 Ocean View

-SOLAR Vacuum Glass
+PV SOLAR Vacuum Glass

 In these fast-changing times, where advancements are made before you can blink, we have made giant leaps forward in the technology race and can now turn your windows into clear solar panels.
 You might want to sit back for a moment, and let that sink in.

-Thatโ€™s right, the glass in photo opposite is solar glass and can achieve up to 80% of the electrical generating efficiency of a standard solar panel.
-Let us try and explain how it works.
 Sunlight is composed of visible spectrum and infra-red rays.
 When they pass through our Solar glass, it is illuminated on the glass assembly with 70% of the visible light entering the room.
 At the same time ultra-violet and infra-red beams hit our special refractive light path where they are then absorbed by photovoltaic cells with more than 90% luminous flux and converted into electrical energy which can be used, stored or sold back to the grid.

-We couple our Solar glass into a vacuum unit to achieve the best U value, 0.48 W/m2K, which can then be mounted in our GVG90 range or any other suitable frame, such as a conservatory roof for domestic use, large green houses for agriculture or in a glass envelope for a skyscraper for large construction projects.
+We couple our Solar glass into a vacuum unit to achieve the best U value, 0.4 W/m2K, which can then be mounted in our GVG90 range or any other suitable frame, such as a conservatory roof for domestic use, large green houses for agriculture or in a glass envelope for a skyscraper for large construction projects.

 Window & Door Systems

 Every year window and door companies shout about their advancements in design and impressive U values, but what is the reality?
-Standard aluminium or UPVC frames, no matter how many air pockets or thermal breaks they claim, will still have a U value of at least 2.0 Wm2K.
-The best triple glazing on the planet will only have a U value of 0.8 W/m2K.
-If you add the U values together in a standard type of window, say two full height casement openers, the actual U value of the window as a whole will be at least 1.6 W/m2K.
-Will it be draft proof?
+Standard aluminium or UPVC frames, no matter how many air pockets or thermal breaks they claim, will still have a U value of around 2.0 Wm2K.
+The best triple glazing on the planet will have a U value of 0.53 W/m2K, which is great, and gives a superb U value on a 1m2 fixed window.
+However, the moment you add casements and openers, the more frame is required and the higher the total window U value rises.
+Another consideration is will it be draft proof?
 Yes, it should be.
-Will it be around in 30 or 40 years?
-The frame yes, if itโ€™s really good quality, but the triple glazing answer is no, that will have been changed 3 or 4 times to maintain the 1.6 U value.
-So how do we improve on that while creating a greener product and a better world?
+Will it be around in 40 plus years?
+The frame yes, if it’s really good quality, but the triple glazing answer is no, that will have been changed at least twice to maintain the U value.

 GVG Outside 2